 Final Examination.
-Requirements for thesis submission and format are posted on the WFU Graduate School website. (http://graduate.wfu. edu) The examination covers the thesis and knowledge in related areas.
-The possible committee decisions are unconditional pass, pass upon rectifying deficiencies, and fail.
+Requirements for thesis submission and format are posted on the WFU Graduate School website. (http://graduate.wfu.edu) The examination covers the thesis and knowledge in related areas.
+The possible committee decisions are unconditional pass, pass upon rectifying minor deficiencies, pass upon rectifying major deficiencies, and fail.
 If a student fails, he/she may be reexamined only once.
 The defense must take place by the deadline on the academic calendar.